 Fix a toilet.
 When a toilet is continuously running, it is wasting water much like a leaking pipe would.
 In addition, installing a new toilet flapper and fill valve will keep your toilet running efficiently.

 - Install a low-flow showerhead in your bathroom.
 It is estimated this saves 15 gallons of water during a 10-minute shower.

 - Take a shower instead of a bath.
 It can take approximately 70 gallons of water to fill a bathtub, so showers are generally more water-efficient.

 - Replace old appliances with more energy-efficient ones.
 Newer appliances have Watersense labels that let you know how much water use is estimated.
 Most front-loading machines use 20 gallons per load, while most top-loading machines unless they are energy-efficient, use 40 gallons per load.

 - Use the dishwasher.
 Energy Star dishwashers use about 4 gallons of water per load compared to hand washing, which generally uses about 20 gallons of water each time.

 - Use a timer for outdoor watering.
-Purchasing an inexpensive spring-loaded timer which attaches directly to your outside faucet can help prevent over-watering in case you forget to shut off the sprinkler.
+Purchasing an inexpensive spring-loaded timer that attaches directly to your outside faucet can help prevent overwatering in case you forget to shut off the sprinkler.

-If you plan to replace your plumbing appliances with water efficient ones or make other improvements in your home that involve your plumbing, contact High Priority for assistance.
+If you plan to replace your plumbing appliances with water-efficient ones or make other improvements in your home that involve your plumbing, contact High Priority for assistance.
 We will make sure appliances are installed properly besides helping to repair any leaks.
-Call us at 770.860.8110 in Atlanta or 912.373.7707 in Savannah.
+Call us at 770.860.8110 in Atlanta.